De Laurentiis Entertainment Group

 De Laurentiis Entertainment Group (DEG) was an entertainment production company and distribution studio founded by Italian producer Dino De Laurentiis.
 The company is notable for producing Manhunter, Blue Velvet, the horror films Near Dark and Evil Dead II, King Kong Lives (the sequel to De Laurentiis' remake of King Kong), and Bill & Ted's Excellent Adventure, as well as distributing The Transformers: The Movie.

 The company's main studios were located in Wilmington, North Carolina, which is now EUE/Screen Gems Studios.
 The studio's first releases were in 1986.
 It went bankrupt two years later after Million Dollar Mystery, among other films, failed at the box office.
-Carolco Pictures acquired DEG in 1989.
+Carolco Pictures acquired DEG's Wilmington studio in 1989.

 History

-In 1983, Dino De Laurentiis produced Firestarter in Wilmington.
+In 1983, Dino De Laurentiis produced Universal Pictures' Firestarter in Wilmington, North Carolina.
 The governor of North Carolina, Jim Hunt, claimed that the filming increased economic activity in the state.
 Hunt used incentives and loans to allow De Laurentiis to buy a local warehouse to convert into a studio.
 In early 1984, De Laurentiis founded the North Carolina Film Corporation, with Martha Schumacher as president.

 In 1985, DEG acquired Embassy Pictures from The Coca-Cola Company, allowing for North American distribution of De Laurentiis' new product.
 Dino De Laurentiis continued to pre-sell his films for overseas distribution, as he had done in the past.
 In May 1986, De Laurentiis took DEG public, raising $240 million in the process.
 The following month, DEG's first slate of films were released.
 In 1986, De Laurentiis formed an Australian subsidiary, De Laurentiis Entertainment Limited (DEL), which built a studio on the Gold Coast.
 Although De Laurentiis asserted that the company would make films on par with the major studios, most of DEG's slate consisted of films budgeted at $10 million or less, below the industry standard of $14–16 million, with the notable exceptions of King Kong Lives and Tai-Pan, the only studio-level films DEG financed.
 Also that year, DEG entered into a strategic partnership with producers Fred Silverman and Gordon Farr to launch the syndicated strip Honeymoon Hotel, with a promise to run it for 100 episodes, and a new starring vehicle for Isabel Sanford.
 Later that year, DEG also financed another syndicated strip with Silverman and Farr to set up California Girls, with Viacom Enterprises serving as distributor of the series.

+Canadian distribution of DEG releases were done by Paramount Pictures through its Famous Players division.
+In May 1986, rival Cineplex Odeon Corporation unsuccessfully attempted to sue Paramount for breaching a pre-set Canadian distribution contract DEG had with the chain's Pan-Canadian Films division.